A publication of useful tools.

 LifeByLogic is developed and maintained by Abiot Y. Derbie — a cognitive neuroscientist whose academic training and research focus shape the publication's editorial premise: that decision-making across health, life-direction, and behavior is improvable through transparent, evidence-based, interactive tools.

 Abiot holds a PhD in Cognitive Neuroscience from The Hong Kong Polytechnic University, and an MSc and BSc in Psychology.
 His research career spans neuroimaging (fMRI, DTI), predictive modeling of brain–behavior relationships, and the application of statistical and machine-learning methods to clinical and behavioral data.
-He has worked across academic and biomedical research settings, including current postdoctoral work in pediatric biomedical data science.
+He has worked across academic and biomedical research settings, and is currently a Postdoctoral Researcher at Cincinnati Children's Hospital Medical Center, where his work focuses on pediatric biomedical data science.

 That foundation — deep training in psychology, then neuroscience, then computational modeling of human behavior — is what LifeByLogic is built from.
 Every tool here begins with the same question Abiot asks in his research: what does the peer-reviewed literature actually say, and how can we surface it in a way a person can use?
-The site does not invent measurements; it implements the validated instruments published in journals like PNAS, Nature Mental Health, and Sleep, with full transparency on methodology and citations.
+LifeByLogic-created measures are labeled LifeByLogic original exploratory instrument.
+Their constructs may be research-grounded, but the LifeByLogic instrument itself is not a validated clinical measure unless a page explicitly identifies a separate validated third-party scale.
+Methodology, citations, and limitations are documented transparently.

 LifeByLogic has no outside investors and sells no user data.
 It is sustained by modest affiliate relationships, optional premium reports, and occasional sponsorship from research-aligned institutions.
 None of these influence the methodology of the tools, and any sponsored content is always clearly labeled.